hitochan777/denki-line-bot/README.md

 A scheduled function on Cloudflare fetches electricity prices from an external API every 30 mins (You can customize the frequency if you want).
 If the price is on alert (expensive) o cheap, it sends a message to a LINE channel.

+Note that information from the external API only contains prices from Japanese electricity companies.
 # Requirements
 - Cloudflare account
 - LINE Channel access token / Channel secret